DETAILED ACTION

 The following is a statement of reasons for the indication of allowable subject matter:

-Claim 3 would be considered allowable, if the rejections under 35 U.S.C.
-101 and 112(a) are overcome, because none of the references of record either alone or in combination fairly disclose or suggest the combination of limitations specified in claim 3 claims, including at least:
+Independent claims 1, 14, and 15 would be considered allowable over the prior art, if the rejections under 35 U.S.C.
+101 overcome, because none of the references of record either alone or in combination fairly disclose or suggest the combination of limitations specified in independent claims 1, 14, and 15, including at least:

 wherein the determining of the corresponding crossed hidden states based on the feature function for the at least two target vectors in the input sequence of the target information comprises: